 Keep in mind you’re looking for someone willing to put the group’s needs in front of their own, but you also don’t want a martyr.
 How many cool toys someone owns should have no bearing on whether they are let into your group.
 It’s far better to have a stable, hard-working person who has nothing than it would to have someone who constantly argues every point and can’t agree to anything.

 A common set of values and morals is a good place to start, including their perspective on preparedness.
 If you are of the mind to help all that need it, you won’t get along well with someone whose preparedness plan is to kill preppers and take their stuff.
 There’s a lot to gain by having members having a different skill set from yours, but having a common core of beliefs is fundamental to a good group.
 Skills can be learned but people with a common worldview are more difficult to find.

 A Snake in Your Midst?

 The two attributes you should look for in a prospective member are loyalty and trustworthiness.
-People having these traits are low security risks before, during and after they becoming members of your group.
+People having these traits are low-security risks before, during and after they become members of your group.
 Group members will learn sensitive information about everyone in the group, and the time to discover someone cannot be trusted is before everyone has divulged their secrets.

 Stressful situations can also bring out someone’s true nature.
 Of course, at no time should they feel like they are under scrutiny, as this tends to make people behave differently.